bookshelfdave/anttrap/README.md

 Using the Ant Build file in an IDE
 ---
+Simply use the Ant build file in your favorite IDE like you always have.
+Each time you modify the rakefile, be sure to run "rake AntTrap" (or just run the AntTrap task from your IDE).

 Whenever you the build.xml file is generated, the Ant file will need to be refreshed in your IDE.
 In Eclipse, right click in the Ant view and select "Refresh Buildfiles".